Poverty in Canada | Research | Policy Statements | Church Resources | Living Justice Book | Take Action | News

 All of the materials in Living Justice are intended to invite prayerful contemplation and action in order to reduce the burden for those living in poverty, and ultimately to see that poverty is eliminated.

 CPJ regularly facilitates workshops on faith, poverty in Canada and public justice using "Living Justice."
-Contact Darlene O'Leary for more information.
+Contact Natalie Appleyard for more information.